-To determine the most effective strategies for a particular condition, the project team should analyze the water conservation options available to the project based on location, code compliance (plumbing and life safety) and overall project function.
-Using the EPAct numbers as a baseline for plumbing fixtures, estimate the potable water needs for the project based on estimated occupant uses.
+bers as a baseline, estimate the potable water needs for the project based on estimated occupant uses.
 Determine areas of high water usage and evaluate potential alternative water saving technologies.
 Using the same calculation method, examine the impacts of alternative fixture types and technologies.
-Compare the design case water usage to the calculated EPAct baseline to determine the optimal water savings for the project for plumbing fixtures.
+Compare the design case water usage to the calculated EPAct baseline to determine the optimal water savings for the project.

 In order to ensure continued water savings and owner/occupant satisfaction, it is imperative that key maintenance staff is trained in the operations and maintenance of any specialized equipment.
-For example, non-water-consuming urinals generally need to be cleaned according to manufacturer's specifications and their chemical traps appropriately maintained.
-Similarly, other HEUs, such as 0.5-gallon and 0.2-gallon flushing urinals, must likewise be maintained according to manufacturer's specifications.
+For example, non-water using urinals generally need to be cleaned according to manufacturer's specifications and their chemical traps appropriately maintained.